Mizuno Ekiden

 Mizuno Ekiden is an annual marathon race in Singapore that incorporates the ekiden concept, a Japanese long-distance relay race concept.
 Organised by Mizuno Singapore, Mizuno Corporation's regional headquarters for Asia Pacific, it is the first dedicated ekiden race in Singapore with no individual runner categories.
 The race is also Japanese themed with a matsuri (Japanese festival) race village at the finish line.
 The race village features Japanese cultural performances, booths selling Japanese cuisine and traditional games.

 Race mechanics

 Runners race in teams of four, each covering a quarter of the marathon distance.
 During the race, runners wear the traditional tasuki sash.
 After the first runner finishes his leg of the race, he enters the transition area where his teammates are waiting, and passes on the sash to the next runner in his team.
 This repeats until the fourth runner finishes his leg.
 There are three categories: 42.195 km Open Category, 21.1 km Open Category, and 21.1 km Corporate Category.

 Races

 2015

 Mizuno Ekiden's inaugural race was held on 18 July 2015 at The Meadow, Gardens by the Bay.
 Infinitus was the appointed events organiser.

 2016

 The 2016 race took place on 16 July, 4pm at The Promontory @ Marina Bay.
-The race is also held in conjunction with SJ50, a commemoration of the 50th anniversary of Singapore–Japan normalized ties.